 We officially live in a data-driven environment.
 Already taking the technology by storm, the data generation rate is even more than the human birth rate.
 With every next step, the world is moving towards a digital economy, and it wouldn’t be an exaggeration if we clinch that data will largely form our tomorrow.

-If data storage, and generation are concepts still elusive to you, getting acquainted to them will help you subsist in the corporate sector for long.
+If data storage and generation are concepts still elusive to you, getting acquainted with them will help you subsist in the corporate sector for long.

-Questions arise regarding their underlying differences, and how great a career can each of them promise?
-Here’s all what you need to know:
+Questions arise regarding their underlying differences, and how great career can each of them promise?
+Here’s all that you need to know:

 The science of examining raw data, data analytics applies algorithms to derive insights.
 It supports the purpose of drawing conclusions from the information provided.
 Data is categorized, stored, and analyzed to study trends, and draw inferences accordingly.

 - Industries majorly using data analytics: Healthcare, travel, energy management and gaming